 Dr Eliza Watt is a lecturer in law at Middlesex University.
 Prior to joining the Law School, Dr Watt held positions of lecturer at Bournemouth University (LL.M International Dispute Resolution (Module Leader); LLB Commercial Law and Transactions (Module Leader)) and visiting lecturer at Westminster Law School (LLB Contract Law).

-She obtained the LLB, LL.M and L.LM degrees from King's College London and University of Westminster.
+She obtained the LLB, LL.M, L.LM and PhD degrees from King's College London and University of Westminster.
 She is also a non-practicing barrister called to the Bar at the Honourable Society of the Inner Temple.

 Dr Watt worked as a legal consultant for a UK based environmental remidiation company, gaining experience in commercial, environmental, licencing and employment related matters.